Neorhodomela larix

 Neorhodomela larix, commonly known as black pine, is a species of red algae native to coastal areas of the North Pacific, from Mexico to the Bering Sea to Japan.
 It forms dense mats on semi-exposed rocks in intertidal areas.
-The thallus is dark brown to black in color with whorled branches resembling a bottlebrush.
+The thallus is dark brown to black in color with whorled branches resembling a bottlebrush or a pine tree's branches.